 - Set your channel as Made for Kids.

 What happens when your channel is in paused mode

 Exit paused mode

-To exit paused mode and resume channel memberships, you (or your new MCN) must go to studio.youtube.com/channel/UC/monetization/membershipsand click 'Enable' in the channel memberships box.
-You can only turn on memberships if you (or your new MCN) agree to and are complying with our terms and policies (including the Commerce Product Addendum).
+To exit paused mode and resume channel memberships, you (or your new MCN) must go to studio.youtube.com/channel/UC/monetisation/memberships and click 'Enable' in the channel memberships box.
+You can only activate memberships if you (or your new MCN), agree to and are complying with our terms and policies (including the Commerce Product Addendum).